awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

    }
    ```

 1. In each target account, create a service role named **AWSCloudFormationStackSetExecutionRole** that trusts the administrator account\.
+The role must have this exact name\.
 You can do this by creating a stack from the following AWS CloudFormation template, available online at [https://s3\.amazonaws\.com/cloudformation\-stackset\-sample\-templates\-us\-east\-1/AWSCloudFormationStackSetExecutionRole\.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml)\.
 When you use this template, you are prompted to provide the name of the administrator account with which your target account must have a trust relationship\.
 **Important**
 Be aware that this template grants administrator access\.
 After you use the template to create a target account execution role, you must scope the permissions in the policy statement to the types of resources that you are creating by using StackSets\.